 Your flight planning service may allow you to add factors to your ETP fuel computations.
 ARINC Direct, for example, adds a default 45 minutes of holding at the ETP airport at 1,500 feet AGL at AFM holding speeds.
 You can change many of the calculation assumptions directly on the "Create Flight Plan" page.
 Here are a few ideas on how to best customize this:

 Making a 180° turn at altitude isn't as simple as one might think.
 At most crossing altitudes your true airspeed will be very high, 400 knots or higher.
 Your available bank angle will be less, say around 17° or so.
 If you are on track with 30 nautical mile spacing, you will be getting very close to your neighbors.
+With 15 nautical mile spacing?
+Forget about it.
+Within an organized track system, it may not be possible at all.
 It is something to consider.